 Edited and Co-authored Books

-The Power of Tolerance, co-authored with Rainer Forst (Columbia University Press and Turia & Kant (Berlin), 2014)
+The Power of Tolerance, co-authored with Rainer Forst (Columbia University Press (New York) and Turia & Kant (Berlin), 2014)

 Is Critique Secular?
-Injury, Blasphemy and Free Speech, co-authored with Judith Butler, Saba Mahmood and Talal Asad (Berkeley: University of California Press, 2009); re-issued, with a new co-authored introduction (Fordham University Press, 2015)
+Injury, Blasphemy and Free Speech, co-authored with Judith Butler, Saba Mahmood and Talal Asad (University of California Press, 2009); re-issued, with a new co-authored introduction (Fordham University Press, 2015)

 Left Legalism/Left Critique, ed. with Janet Halley (Duke University Press, 2002)